iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/README.md

 generated?: boolean;
 index?: number;
 jsonName?: string;
-// expected extendedType value should be given when we know that the actual column info extendedType will be a valid non empty string for test to pass extendedType?: string;
+// expected extendedType value should be given when we know that the actual column info extendedType will be a valid non empty string for test to pass.
+// This extendedType value is internally used to check both extendType and extendedType values of column metadata. extendedType?: string;
 type?: string; // type is used on ECSqlStatement because it can differ from TypeName typeName?: string; // typeName is used on ConcurrentQuery only